Beretta: History

 Val Trompia, a northern Italian river valley in the Province of Brescia, Lombardy, has been mined for iron ore since the time of the Roman Empire.
 In the Middle Ages, Val Trompia was known for its ironworks.
 After the Renaissance, it was a center for the manufacture of weapons.
 By the mid-16th century, Val Trompia had forty ironworks, supplied by fifty mines and eight smelters.
 The birthplace of Beretta is in the village of Gardone, located on the banks of the Mella river in the middle of Val Trompia, between the upper and lower valley.

 The Beretta forge was in operation from about 1500.
 The first documented transaction is a contract dated 3 October 1526, for 185 arquebus barrels, for which the Republic of Venice was to pay 296 ducats to Maestro di Canne (master gun-barrel maker) Bartolomeo Beretta.
-The original account document for the order of those barrels is now stored in the Venice State Archive in Venice.
+The original account document for the order of those barrels is now stored in the State Archives of Venice.
 By the end of the 17th century, Beretta was the second largest gun barrel maker in Gardone.

 Under the guild system, the knowledge of gun barrel fabrication that had been bequeathed to Jacopo (1520/25 – ...) by his father Bartolomeo (1490 – 1565/68) was passed down to Jacopo's son, Giovannino (1550 – post-1577), and then to his grandson Giovan Antonio (1577 – post-1649).
 It continued to be passed down in this manner until guilds were abolished by Napoleon, after his conquest of the Venetian Republic in 1797.

 The same family has owned Beretta for almost five hundred years.
 Beretta is a founding member of Les Henokiens, an association of bicentenary companies that are family-owned and operated.